MiladZarour/MiladZarour/README.md

 - 👋 Hi, I’m @MiladZarour
-- 👀 I’m interested in wroking with embedded system, and maybe in the feautre make a special Robot !
+- 👀 I’m interested in wroking with embedded system, and maybe in the feautre make a special Robots !
-- 🌱 I’m currently learning embedded System, Git, C#,  C, python, Java
+- 🌱 I’m currently learning embedded System, and I have good knowledge in C/C++/C#, python, Java, CI, JIRA, Git,
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...